Search results for:

 As our VPSes and dedicated servers provide root by default, all commands are assumed to be running as root:

-Below are the steps will walk you through the creation of a swap file and how to modify the swappiness value.
+Below are the steps that will walk you through creating a swap file and how to modify the swappiness value.
 To add 1GB of swap to your server, for example, follow this guide:

-Step One: To create the file to be used for swap using either fallocate or dd:
+Step One: To create the file to be used for a swap using either fallocate or dd:

 Creating a Swap File with fallocate

 the -l option allows you to set the length, 1 Gigabyte in this example